 Service intervals between the tractors and loaders were comparable.
 The biggest difference is that the hydraulic and transmission service on the loaders is a lot more expensive than on the tractors.
 This is not a major factor on a per hour basis, but it was one notable maintenance item that differed substantially in cost.

-We have not put enough hours or miles on our tractors to know for sure, but it seems reasonable that the tires on the loaders would last longer due to less tire spin and slippage, as well as the articulated turning vs. the brake skid and locked differential turning on wet/snowy ground with the tractors.
+Tires on the loaders do last longer due to less tire spin and slippage, as well as the articulated turning vs. the brake skid and locked differential turning on wet/snowy ground with the tractors.
 We weighted tire wear in favor of loaders for this reason.

 The general consensus between both CAT and Kubota mechanics that we talked to was that tractors would be lower in cost to maintain and generally have longer overhaul intervals with proper maintenance.
 That means if you are someone who likes to buy used equipment, a properly maintained 3000 hour tractor may be a “safer” buy than a 3000 hour loader when comparing equally sized machines.